-If City offices remain open on an adverse weather day, employees who report to work will receive their normal pay for the day.
-If an employee elects not to report to work when offices are open, the employee will be required to use his or her accrued vacation or take leave without pay.
+If City offices remain open on an inclement weather day, employees who report to work will receive their normal pay for the day.
+If an employee elects not to report to work when offices are open, the employee's available paid leave allocation will be charged accordingly.
+Paid leave cannot be used before or after a holiday except in the event of an inclement weather day.
+Leave without pay will only be allowable in circumstances when no other allowable leave is available and will require the Department Head and the Mayor's approval.